 The structures in and around the heel have a poor blood supply, which is why they can struggle to heal on their own.
 It is the oxygen and nutrients in our blood supply that help to heal these structures.

-Prolozone Therapy involves the injection of oxygen and nutrients into these structures to provide a direct supply of what is needed to heal them and provide pain relief.
+Prolotherapy involves the injection of a regenerative solution into these structures to provide a direct supply of what is needed to heal them and provide pain relief.

 As the treatment is helping to treat the root cause of the problem, it is deemed to be a permanent fix.